-Dr Yang Yinping is a social technologist who has a passion for advancing human communication and decision-making in real-world applications.
-She currently leads the affective computing group at A*STAR’s Institute of High Performance Computing.
-Her group drives A*STAR’s digital emotion and empathy machine programme, which aims at building empathy in future intelligent systems based on a multidimensional, multimodal and systematic emotional-level understanding of human experiences.
-Dr Yang’s research has spanned multiple subject areas, including automated negotiation, emotion recognition, sentiment analysis, disease surveillance, and science and technology foresight.
-Besides research, she has extensive experience leading over 12 industry and public sector projects and is an advisor consulted for deep-tech start-ups.
-Yinping’s work has won numerous research and technology innovation awards from prestigious organizations, including a best paper award from the IEEE system sciences conference and a connect + develop open innovation solutions award on digital insights from The Procter and Gamble Company.
-In 2020, she was named in the inaugural 100 Singapore women in tech list as a female leader recognized in Singapore’s tech sector, and was among 53 outstanding women featured in GovInsider’s special report.
+Dr Yang Yinping is a social technologist passionate about driving innovations for industry applications and social good.
+She is Senior Principal Scientist at A*STAR’s Institute of High Performance Computing, and currently leads the Centre for Advanced Technologies in Online Safety (CATOS), which hosts Singapore's national effort to address online falsehood and harms through developing technological solutions.
+Concurrently, Yinping is Lead of the Epidemic Preparedness Horizontal Technology Coordinating Office (EP HTCO), which coordinates A*STAR’s efforts in addressing unmet needs in epidemic preparedness.
+She has extensive experience leading over 15 industry and public sector projects and is an advisor consulted for deep-tech start-ups.
+Yinping’s work has won numerous research and technology innovation awards from prestigious organisations, including a Connect + Develop Open Innovation Solutions Award on Digital Insights from The Procter and Gamble Company.
+In 2020, she was named in the inaugural 100 Singapore Women in Tech list as a female leader recognised in Singapore’s tech sector and was among 53 outstanding women featured in GovInsider’s special report.
+In December 2022, she earned the National Awards (COVID-19) - Public Administration Medal (Bronze), which recognised individuals who led and implemented efforts that contributed to the management of the impact of COVID-19 on Singapore.
 She obtained her Ph.D. in Information Systems in 2008 from the School of Computing, National University of Singapore.

-Emotion recognition and sentiment analysis
+Affective computing, emotion recognition and sentiment analysis

 Disease surveillance and ground sensing